sainamercy/phase-1-week-2-code-challenge/README.md

 In order for you to use the content on this repo ensure you have the following:

-- A computer that runs on either of the following; (Windows 7+, Linux, Mac OS)
+- A computer that runs on either of the following; (Windows 7+, Linux, Mac OS).
 -  nodejs 9.0+
-- Visual Studio Code
+- Visual Studio Code.
 - Live server extension.

 ### Alternative One

-- Open a terminal / command line interface on your computer
+- Open a terminal / command line interface on your computer.
 - Clone the repo by using the following to create a copy on your local machine:

         git clone https://github.com/sainamercy/phase-1-week-2-code-challenge